macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 ### Tips

-- talk to people who've made the same transitions before you
+- Talk to people who've made the same transition before you.
-- negotiate salary
+- Negotiate salary and moving expenses.
-- be prepared for culture shock!
+- Be prepared for culture shock!

 ## Masters to PhD